ntop/nDPI/doc/flow_risks.rst

 NDPI_HTTP_SUSPICIOUS_CONTENT
 ============================
 HTTP only: risk reported when HTTP carries content in expected format.
-Example the HTTP header indicates that the context is text/html but the real content is not readeable (i.e. it can transport binary data).
+Example the HTTP header indicates that the context is text/html but the real content is not readable (i.e. it can transport binary data).
 In general this is an attempt to use a valid MIME type to carry data that does not match the type.

 .. _Risk 026: